Stable v3.13.0

 VERIFY query CONTAINS 'password_digest'

-Example — Password Hashing (SQL)
+Example — Password Hashing (Security):

 TEST create-user-with-hashing